Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_Settings.md

 Depending on the settings, the displayed columns may vary.
 All information provided in columns is read-only.

 - [Checkbox]
+Mark a checkbox to select a row.
+If selecting the checkbox in the table header, all rows are selected.

+[comment]: <> (Das funktioniert nicht wirklich so.
+Bug?
+Komment hinzugefügt in Bugs file.)

 - *ID*
+Content identification number.
+This value is provided automatically by the system.

 - *Language*
+Content language.
+The languages are represented with the ISO 639-1 language codes, that is, "en" for English, "de" for German and so on.

 - *Type*
+Type of content.
+The following options are available:

+  - *Link*
+  - *File*
+  - *HTLM*

 - *Name*
+Name given to content.

 - *File/Link*
+File or link where the content is located.

 - [CREATE]
-Click this button to create new additional fields.
-The *Add* section is displayed, see [Add additional fields](#add-additional-fields).
+Click this button to add new content.
+The *Add* section is displayed.

 - [DELETE]
-Click this button to delete a selected address from the list.
+Click this button to delete a selected content from the list.

 - [SHOW ALL]
+Click this button to show all content.

+[comment]: <> (Unsicher, ob bzw. wie es funktioniert)

 - ![Refresh](/Assets/Icons/Refresh03.png "[Refresh]")  (Refresh)
 Click this button to refresh the list after making any changes.

 ![Content](/Assets/Screenshots/RetailSuiteAccounting/Settings/CustomerSupplier/Content02.png "[Content]")

+**Add**

+> [Info] The *Add* section name changes to *Edit* when selecting a content from the list.
+Before adding new content, make sure to clear all entry fields with the [CLEAR] button.
+Otherwise, the newly entered content will replace the selected content from the list.

 - *Language*
-Click the drop-down list to select the appropriate language.
+Click the drop-down list to select the appropriate content language.

 - *Type*
 Click the drop-down list to select the appropriate content type.
+Depending on the content type selected, the active fields vary.
 The following options are available:

   - **Link**
   - **File**
   - **HTML**

 - *Name/Title*
 Enter the content name or title.

 - *Hide attachment* [checkbox]
-Select the checkbox to hide the attachment.
+Select the checkbox to hide an attachment.

 - *Link*
 Enter the link to the content.

 - *Link target*
 Click the drop-down list to select the appropriate option.
 The following options are available:
-  - **New window** to open the content in a new window
+  - **New window**: To open the content in a new window
-  - **Same window** to open the content in the same window
+  - **Same window**: To open the content in the same window

 - *File*
+Click the [SELECT FILE] button to upload a file.
+When a file is uploaded, the file name is displayed.

 - [DOWNLOAD]
-Click this button to download the file.
+Click this button to download the uploaded file.

-[comment]: <> (Button partially displayed.
-UPLOAD missing?)
+- (Text editor)
+When selecting HTML type, a text editor is displayed.
+Click on it to enter the desired HTLM content.

 - [SAVE]
 Click this button to save any changes made.

 - [CLEAR]
-Click this button to clear the entry lines.
+Click this button to clear the entry fields.

+  > [Info] Make sure to clear all entry fields before adding new content.
+Otherwise, the newly entered content will replace the selected content from the list.

 The buttons on the bottom refer to the second level tab, that is, to the customer/supplier selected.